tacitli/Powder-Snow-Finder/README.md

 ![Powder Days Count by Dates](https://user-images.githubusercontent.com/86301631/208798587-37a30ac0-8b54-4f86-97b0-445ca68b57d9.png)

-According to the plot, from mid-January to the early February is a ideal period for ski trip if you want cursh some powder.
+According to the plot, from mid-January to early February is an ideal period for a ski trip if you want crush some powder.